MouseSavers Preferred Orlando Hotel Discounts

 Caribe Royale Orlando – Beautiful resort near Disney World features 1-bedroom suites that sleep up to 6 people and 2-bedroom villas that sleep up to 8 people, plus a lovely waterfall pool and many other amenities.

-Hilton in the WALT DISNEY WORLD® Resort - Offers the only access to the Extra Magic Hours of any hotel in Downtown Disney, plus extensive dining and shopping.
+Hilton Orlando Lake Buena Vista in the Walt Disney World Resort – Offers the only access to the Extra Magic Hours of any hotel in Downtown Disney, plus extensive dining and shopping.
 Kids eat FREE with a special MouseSavers.com offer!
 Standard rooms sleep up to 4 people.

 Hilton Orlando Bonnet Creek – Upscale hotel surrounded by the Walt Disney World Resort, adjacent to Epcot and Downtown Disney, featuring a 3-acre lazy river pool area with an exciting waterslide and zero-entry lagoon-style pool.
 Standard rooms sleep up to 4 people.